TYPO3/Fluid/Documentation/Syntax/Escaping.rst

 Passing variables to inline ViewHelpers
 ---------------------------------------

-If only a variable is passed as a ViewHelper argument, the single quotes and  curly braces can be omitted:
+If only a variable is passed as a ViewHelper argument, the single quotes :xml:`'` and curly braces :xml:`{}` can be omitted:

 ..  code-block:: xml